nicol3ta/workshop-ts16/README.md

         }
 ```

-* We only want the emotion with the highest probability, that's why we implet a method GetEmotion which returns the most likely idetnified emotion.
+* We only want the emotion with the highest probability, that's why we implement a method **GetEmotion** which returns the most likely identified emotion.
 ```csharp
 private Dictionary<float,string> GetEmotions(Emotion emotion)
         {